TimothyG17-arch/TimothyG17-arch/README.md

 - 🤔 I’m looking for help with clean and functional coding
 - 📫 How to reach me: Etsu Email
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I hate fun facts
+- ⚡ Fun fact: I love fun facts